 Propane torches are typically used to weld metal objects together.
 Plumbers and other craftsmen use them frequently as portable tools that are convenient to bring along.

-I find myself reaching for them often when getting rid of pesky weeds!
+I find myself reaching for them often when getting rid of pesky weeds or even cooking something!

 However, the torch’s convenience reduces substantially when it stops working as it should.
 There are a variety of propane torches, but any design can experience issues that are difficult to troubleshoot.